Moreno + Kit landing balustrade fir

 Version with risers and spindle handrail (width 80 cm)

-Notched version without handrail, without risers (width 80 cm)
+Notched version without handrail, without riser (width 80 cm)

 Key points

-• Cuttable: adaptable to floor-to-floor height within the limit of 285 cm, according to the instructions provided.
+- ✓ Cuttable: adaptation to floor-to-floor height up to a maximum of 285 cm, in accordance with the instructions provided.

-• Kit assembly: elements delivered unassembled for on-site assembly — instructions included.
+- ✓ Kit assembly: elements delivered unassembled for on-site fitting — instructions included.

-• Combinable options: version with or without risers, with or without handrail, independently.
+- ✓ Combinable options: version with or without risers, with or without handrail, independently of each other.

-• Finish mandatory: the raw fir must receive a protective treatment (oil, varnish, or interior paint) before first use.
+- ✓ Mandatory finish: the raw fir must receive a protective treatment (oil, varnish or interior paint) before first use.

 Installation advice

-Checking dimensions: verify the floor-to-floor height (maximum 285 cm) and the available stairwell (85x273 cm recommended) before unpacking the kit.
-These measurements must be taken on finished floor and ceiling surfaces, including finishes.
+Checking dimensions: verify the floor-to-floor height (maximum 285 cm) and the available stairwell opening (85x273 cm recommended) before unpacking the kit.
+These measurements must be taken on finished floors and ceilings, including coverings.

 Cutting: if the floor-to-floor height is less than 285 cm, cut the stringers from the bottom according to the cutting chart provided.
 Cutting modifies the height of the first tread.
 Always check the result before final assembly.

 Assembly: assemble the stringers, treads and risers according to the instructions provided, then fix securely to the floor and the upper support.
-A minimum of two people are required to handle the stringers.
+A minimum of two people is required to handle the stringers.

-Anchoring: fix the stringers to the floor and the upper support with fixings appropriate to the material (concrete, wood, etc.).
+Anchoring: fix the stringers to the floor and the support using fixings suitable for the material (concrete, timber, etc.).
 Fixings are not supplied — allow for suitable wall plugs for the substrate.

-Handrail: the handrail can be fitted after assembly of the staircase.
-It is reversible — can be fitted on the right or left side going up, depending on your configuration.
+Handrail: the handrail can be installed after the staircase has been fitted.
+It is reversible — can be fitted on the right or left when going up, depending on your configuration.

 Maintenance and protection

-The raw fir delivered must imperatively receive a protective finish before first use to limit wear marks and facilitate maintenance.
+The raw fir delivered must imperatively receive a protective finish before first use to limit wear marks and make maintenance easier.
 Recommended options:

-• Interior paint: colour customisation, minimum 2 coats
+- ✓ Interior paint: personalise the colour, minimum 2 coats

 Routine cleaning: slightly damp cloth, pH-neutral product.
 Avoid standing water on the treads.
-Check that fixings are tight once a year.
+Check the tightness of fixings once a year.

 WoodUp tip

-Before cutting the stringers, always check the floor-to-floor height on finished floor and ceiling — including floor covering, parquet, tiling, and suspended ceiling.
-An error of a few centimetres when taking measurements can make the staircase impossible to cut down once the stringers are too short.
+Before cutting the stringers, always check the floor-to-floor height on finished floors and ceilings — including floor covering, parquet, tiles and suspended ceilings.
+An error of a few centimetres when taking measurements can render the staircase uncuttable once the stringers are too short.

-Important before purchasing: the spindle handrail can be added after assembly of the staircase — reversible right or left hand.
-You can therefore order the staircase without a handrail and add it later if required.
+Good to know before buying: the spindle handrail can be added after the staircase has been installed — reversible left or right.
+You can therefore order the staircase without a handrail and add one later if needed.

 Frequently asked questions